-4.0 Proposed Mitigation During Construction
+4.0 Proposed Good Practice During Construction

 There are a number of ways in which detailed design and construction activities can be specified to minimise impacts on peatlands.
-The following section outlines briefly the likely mitigation required to minimise impact, based on the reuse of peat specific to key elements of the proposed Development.
+The following section outlines briefly the likely good practice required to minimise impact, based on the reuse of peat specific to key elements of the wind farm development.